shandianchengzi/rt-thread/bsp/renesas/docs/Building_a_BSP_for_the_RA_Series_Dev_Board.md

 ## 2. Prerequisites

-To build a proper BSP, you may need to be familiar with the RT-Thread build system：
+To build a proper BSP, you may need to be familiar with the RT-Thread build system

 - Understand how to use RA series BSP